MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 10. Return to the RDP session, and in the Visual Studio console, in the **Solution Explorer** window, click **Program.cs** and replace its content with the code you copied into Clipboard.

 11. In the Visual Studio window, in the **Program.cs** pane, in line 15, replace the `<connection string noted earlier>` placeholder with the Azure SQL database **ADO.NET** connection string you recorded earlier in the lab.
-In the connection string, replace the `{your_password}` placehodler, with the password that you specified in the deployment in Exercise 1.
+In the connection string, replace the `{your_password}` placeholder, with the password that you specified in the deployment in Exercise 1.
 If you saved the string on the lab computer, you may need to leave the RDP session to copy the ADO string, then return to the Azure virtual machine to paste it in.

 12. In the Visual Studio window, in the **Program.cs** pane, in line 16, replace the `<client id noted earlier>` placeholder with the value of **Application (client) ID** of the registered app you recorded earlier in the lab.